marcoswastaken/erdos_paware/README.md

 We then computed the average of these scores across all of our standard queries to arrive at the Mean Reciprocal Rank.

 #### Mean Extended Reciprocal Rank

+This metric gives a score that indicates how many of our known relevant result appear near the top.
+A perfect score of 1 is achieved if all known relevant results appear as the top results for all queries (with no unlabeled result appearing higher than any known relevant result.)

 To compute extended reciprocal rank for a given query, we applied the following formula:
 $$\text{ExtRR}=\dfrac{1}{|K|}\sum_{K}k_i$$